ScottMcGready/the-conference-bible/post_conference.md

 ## Money

 Any money left over could potentially be used for planning the next iteration of your conference.
-There is a potential that sponsors still owe you money after the conference concludes.
+There is a potential that sponsors may still owe you money after the conference concludes.
 It's vital to continue to chase this money until all out-of-pocket expenses have been recouped.

 ## Recordings